Welcome to the Montana State University

 How is malt made?

-The steeping phase brings grain up to ~45% moisture (from ~12% at harvest) over a period of about 2 days.
-Alternating between periods of steep and air rests allows the grain to take up moisture and triggers a sense of "spring rain conditions" in the grain.
-This moves the grain into germination
+The steeping phase brings grain up to ~45% moisture (from ~12% at harvest) over a period of roughly 2 days.
+Alternating between periods of water submersion (steeps) and air rests, the grain takes up moisture which triggers a sense of "spring rain conditions".
+This moves the grain into a germination phase.

 This phase is typically 3-5 days and allows the biological changes in the grain which break down cell walls and protein in the grain, exposing starch granules and preparing them for the brewing process.